xcat2/goconserver/README.md

 ### Support plugin
-`consoleserver` intent to support multiple types of terminal plugins, currently only `ssh` is support as OpenBMC use `ssh` as the SOL method.
-Command line session is in the TODO list.
+`consoleserver` intent to support multiple types of terminal plugins, currently `ssh` is support as OpenBMC use `ssh` as the SOL method and `cmd` is a normal driver to support command session.

 ### Structure
 `consoleserver` can be divided into two parts: